Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 Reviews of Paveletsky Baths:

 1. The bathhouse was built from scratch for this purpose—and you can tell.
-The steam room is well-balanced; it’s easy to breathe, and the steam isn’t too intense.
+The steam room is well-balanced; it’s easy to breathe, and the steam isn’t too hot.
 We come as a group and are always satisfied.

 2. There are hammams with different scents, the food is decent, and the atmosphere is pleasant.
 It’s a great spot for a bachelorette party or an evening with friends.

-12. Vyatskie Bani
+11. Vyatskie Bani

 Вятские бани — номер с парной и купелью